mikechase3/notebook.mchase.me/computer-science/data-structures-and-algorithms/asymptotic-notation/lecture-02-asymptotic-notation.md

 ## Asymptotic Notation Describes Growth To Infinity

 1. Asymptotic notation is a way to describe the behavior when n goes to infinity.
-2. We will study other notations besides Big Oh.
+2. We will study other notations besides Big Oh.&#x20;

 ## Notation Goals